What is Livestream Shopping

 Millennials keep reinventing old things.
 This time their victim was teleshopping.
-Just kidding. 🙃 Live-stream-shopping (LSS) allows you to watch streams and order things right away.
-Coronavirus pandemic made the segment grow fast because the world was locked down and had to buy food and goods through the Internet.
+Just kidding. 🙃 Livestream shopping (LSS) allows you to watch streams and order things right away.
+The coronavirus pandemic made the segment grow fast because the world was locked down and had to buy food and goods through the Internet.
 The main question was ‘How to stand out among identical online shops?’

 The client came to us in August 2020.
-He knew Chinese and kept an eye on the e-commerce app market of Asia.
+He knew the Chinese and kept an eye on the e-commerce app market of Asia.
 He studied the matter and found out that there were few analogs outside of China.
-It meant that the project had the potential.
+This meant that the project had the potential.

-We have already worked with the client on another project — Energo, powerbank rental service in Moscow — that’s why they offered us to take on the live-stream-shopping app development of Eyebuy — Russian live-stream-shopping app.
+We have already worked with the client on another project — EnerGO, a power bank rental service in Moscow — so they offered us the livestream shopping app development of Eyebuy — a Russian livestream shopping app.

 Together we wanted to see how viable the startup was before the large-scale development and big investments.
 However, we also wanted to make sure that we could use our stack for the technical implementation of the idea.
 For that reason, we can say that the project wasn’t a classic one.